montogeek/laravel-docs-es/queries.md

 	        ->get();

 <a name="advanced-wheres"></a>
-## Wheres Avanzados
+## Advanced Wheres

-Algunas veces puedes necesitar la ccreación de sentencias where más avanzadas como "where exists" o agrupar jerarquicamente parámetros.
-El constructor de consultas de Laravel pueden manejar esto también:
+#### Parameter Grouping

-#### Agrupación de parámetros
+Sometimes you may need to create more advanced where clauses such as "where exists" or nested parameter groupings.
+The Laravel query builder can handle these as well:

 	DB::table('users')
 	            ->where('name', '=', 'John')